americocunhajr/ARBO/README.md

 ## Citing ZikaVD

-We kindly ask users to cite the following references in any publications reporting work done with **ZikaVD**:
+We kindly ask users to cite the following references in any publications reporting work done with **ARBO**:
 - *E. Dantas, M. Tosin, A. Cunha Jr, Calibration of a SEIR–SEI epidemic model to describe the Zika virus outbreak in Brazil,  Applied Mathematics and Computation, vol. 338, pp. 249-259, 2018* https://doi.org/10.1016/j.amc.2018.06.024
 - *E. Dantas, M. Tosin, A. Cunha Jr, An uncertainty quantification framework for a Zika virus epidemic model, Journal of Computational Interdisciplinary Sciences, v.
 10, pp. 91-96, 2019*